 Top 10 Driving Distractions You Can Avoid

 3,287—that's how many car accident fatalities are caused by driving distractions every single day throughout the world.
 The good news is that they can easily be prevented.
-Read on to learn about the top 10 driving distractions you can (and should) avoid so you can help yourself and others stay safe on the road.

 Long drives, especially on roads you pass daily, can cause you to lose focus and start daydreaming.
 To combat this, just remember that while the route may be familiar, there's virtually zero chance that the driving conditions will be the same every time you take it.
 Long story short, you still have to stay focused at all times while behind the wheel.2.
 Food and Drinks